 Both cases involved thefts of substantial funds that had a dramatic impact on Russia’s military capability.

-The Russian are particularly affected by corruption and its devastating effects on their operational capability.
+The Russian naval forces are particularly affected by corruption and its devastating effects on their operational capability.

 Admiral Kuznetsov, Russia’s sole aircraft carrier and flagship ship of the Russian Navy, has been the focal point of several embezzlement cases.
 The funds intended for its repair have been stolen multiple times, resulting in repeated fires and engine problems.
 The vessel is still docked and unable to be finished.